PrajjwalDatir/Kaoi/Troubleshooting and faq.md

 <div align="left"><br>

-## 1) Types of error one can get on Void
+## 1) Types of error one can get on Kaoi
 - There's not so many errors our repo can give you but a few of them are there and mostly they're the common reason why your bot is malfunctioning.
-- Errors depends on the method you're hosting void, one is Selfhosting on your pc💻 and other is on heroku deploy🌐
+- Errors depends on the method you're hosting Kaoi, one is Self-hosting on your pc💻 and other is on heroku deploy🌐
 - Lets look at both in details shall we?

 ## 🌐Heroku Deployers errors troubleshooting guide